home-assistant/home-assistant.io/source/_components/light.blinksticklight.markdown

 ---

-The `blinkstick` platform let you can control your [Blinkstick](https://www.blinkstick.com/) lights from within Home Assistant.
+The `blinkstick` platform lets you control your [Blinkstick](https://www.blinkstick.com/) lights from within Home Assistant.

 To add blinkstick to your installation, add the following to your `configuration.yaml` file: